BlainJonesACC/Pages-2/pages/Email_Etiquette_for_Students.md

 - You want your message to be understood in a positive manner as well as taken seriously.
 - The written word can be easily misinterpreted resulting in the recipient holding a negative opinion or simply ignoring your email altogether.

-## UNDERSTANDING PARTS OF AN EMAIL:
+## PARTS OF AN EMAIL:
-- **TO**: type in the email address of the individual the message is intended for.
+- **TO:** type in the email address of the individual the message is intended for.
-- **CC (Carbon Copy)**: Use this to add individuals who need a copy of the email.
+- **CC (Carbon Copy):** Use this to add individuals who need a copy of the email.
 The original receiver of the email will see this person added.
-- **BCC (Blind Carbon Copy)**: Use this when you want another individual to get a copy of the email and only they know they get a copy.
+- **BCC (Blind Carbon Copy):** Use this when you want another individual to get a copy of the email and only they know they get a copy.
 The Blind means the original receiver does not know anyone else is getting a copy.
-- **SUBJECT**: Input a clear subject line.
+- **SUBJECT:** Input a clear subject line.
 Keep is short & simple, but not vague.
 Include your name, class, & what the email is specifically regarding in the subject.
-- **BODY OF THE EMAIL**: Include a greeting like you would a letter, try to keep emails brief (one screen length), use complete sentences, double check spelling/grammar/ punctuation, use professional font (not decorative), & give a proper salutation that matches the message of the email (Thank you or Sincerely).
+- **BODY OF THE EMAIL:** Include a greeting like you would a letter, try to keep emails brief (one screen length), use complete sentences, double check spelling/grammar/punctuation, use professional font (not decorative), & give a proper salutation that matches the message of the email (Thank you or Sincerely).

 ## TONE:
 - Don’t email your professor asking and/or complaining about grades.
 If you have inquiries, schedule an appointment to meet in person to review areas of improvement.
 - Think about the impression your tone will make in the email.
 If you are emotionally charged, it is best to wait 24 hours before emailing or responding to emails.
 - Do not write in all CAPITALS.
 This makes it seem that you are shouting at the receiver.
 - Treat faculty (and other students) with respect.
 Refrain from bad mouthing or calling unnecessary attention to situations.
 Golden rule- treat those how you want to be treated.

 ## FORMAT:
 - Be mindful of formatting.
 Special characters, images, fonts, etc. may appear differently on the intended receivers end.
 - Use proper structure and layout.
 Reading from a screen can be difficult, ensuring your email has a structure and concise layout is important.
 Make sure you have short paragraphs with spaces in between and use numbers or tick marks when making points.